Peggy Cherng: Panda Restaurant Group

-In June 1973, Andrew Cherng along with his father Ming Tsai Cherng took over a restaurant and started a new Chinese restaurant called Panda Inn in Pasadena, California, using funds from the family and a Small Business Administration loan.
+In June 1973, Andrew Cherng and his father, Ming Tsai Cherng, took over a restaurant and started a new Chinese restaurant called Panda Inn in Pasadena, California, using funds from the family and a Small Business Administration loan.
 In 1982, Peggy Cherng left Comtal and became Operations Manager at the Panda Restaurant Group.
 In 1982, she built the restaurant company's computer systems to track customer feedback and streamline operations.
 She used computers to track inventory and re-order ingredients.

 In 1983, the Cherngs opened the first Panda Express, a fast food restaurant, at the newly opened Glendale Galleria II mall in Glendale, California.
-The mall's developer had eaten at Panda Inn, and encouraged the Cherngs to take a place at the food court.
 Peggy Cherng took over as president in 1997.
 She was the CEO and president of Panda Restaurant Group from 1997 until 2003, and in 2004 she became co-chair and co-CEO of Panda Restaurant Group.
 Panda Restaurant Group bought stakes in other restaurant franchises such as Urbane Cafe, Just Salad, Uncle Tetsu, Pieology and Ippudo.
+Drawing on her engineering background, Cherng developed sales-tracking and analytics systems for Panda Express to standardize recipes and operations across all restaurant locations.

-As of 2018, the Cherngs still did not franchise Panda Express restaurants except in a few cases, still owning and operating all their restaurants without going public.
-In 2019, she is still co-CEO of Panda Express, which had over 2,200 locations.
+As of 2018, the Cherngs still did not franchise Panda Express, with limited exceptions, still owning and operating all of their restaurants without going public.
 By March 2018, the couple had a net worth of $3.3 billion.

-She was also #12 on America's Self-Made Women list for 2019 by Forbes.
+Cherng was #12 on America's Self-Made Women list for 2019 by Forbes.
 In October 2019, her development company CFT NV Developments LLC purchased land in Hawaii for $10 million.
 She and her husband are the Hawaii master franchisees for Raising Cane's Chicken Fingers.
 She is on the boards of the Los Angeles branch of the Federal Reserve Bank of San Francisco, the United Way of Los Angeles, Methodist Hospital of Arcadia and the Peter F. Drucker School of Management.

+As of 2026, Peggy Cherng still serves as co-CEO of Panda Express, with approximately 2,600 operating locations.